 This time it was Wentworth's turn for his dark eyes to soften.
 Hearing his daughter ask this touched an emotional part in him that he had buried away a long time ago.
 Seeing Gwen's downcast form had him remembering a series of memories he had of her when she had been a lot younger.
 The first memory being a happy one when he had given her that stuffed bear she had amusingly named Mr. Snuggles.
 It was one of the few birthday gifts Wentworth put time and effort into finding for her, and it amazed him that she still had the bear.
 His memories then took a bitter sweet turn as he now remembered when she was born.
 Wentworth had never told Gwen or Richie about this but Maggie's pregnancy with Gwen hadn't been the best.
 In fact it was straight out complicated and very stressful.
 There was even a certain point during the pregnancy that Maggie had almost lost Gwen entirely.
 However, it seemed that luck was on there side because Gwen miraculously survived the complications that Maggie had been having.

 Wentworth remembered how relieved both he and Maggie had been.
 Holding his daughter for the first time he couldn't imagine how he would have ever been able live a life without her in it.
 A newborn baby with a mop of dark hair...just like his own.
-Not blonde hair like hers mothers and dark eyes that reflected his own as well.
+Not blonde hair like her mother's and dark eyes that reflected his own as well.
 He remembered the first time Gwen walked, laughed, and actually spoke for the first time.
-He also remembered when Richie was born two year after Gwen.
+He also remembered when Richie was born two years later after Gwen.

 It felt like a life time before Wentworth was able to speak.
 He no longer was leaning against the wall but had walked to stand in front of his daughter.
 He thought that he needed to be closer to her with what he needed to say.
 His dark eyes stared down into her own...who looked just as sad as his now.
 "Don't get me wrong I still care for your mother."
 He solemnly admitted to his daughter.
 "It's just..."
 He sighed and gave her a defeated expression.
 "Gwen, there's something you need to know and I feel now is the best time to tell you."
 He gave her the most serious expression he has ever given her.
 It was both heartbreaking and revealing.
 "Gwen."
 He said, his voice wavering.
 "Everything in life eventually comes to an end...even love."